pingcap/docs-cn/enable-tls-between-clients-and-servers.md

 The `tls-version` configuration option can be used to limit the TLS versions that can be used.

-The actual TLS versions that can be used depend on the OS crypto policy, MySQL client version and the SSL/TLS libary that is used by the client.
+The actual TLS versions that can be used depend on the OS crypto policy, MySQL client version and the SSL/TLS library that is used by the client.

 ### Supported key exchange protocols and encryption algorithms